Climate change in Australia: Paris Agreement

 Australia has through funds such as Australia emission reduction fund contributed with 60 million tonnes reduction of greenhouse gases.
 The fund enables businesses to earn carbon credits.
 This is done by storing or preventing emissions through new sustainable techniques.

+State legislation

+Victoria

+The Climate Change Act was adopted in 2017 and is part of a broader Victorian environmental legislation taking climate change into account.
+It establishes a net-zero emission target by 2050 and interim targets set every five years to adapt and keep Victoria on track with the 2050 goal.

 Adaptation

 According to the IPCC's 2001 Assessment Report, no matter how much effort is put into mitigating climate change, some amount of climate change cannot be avoided.
 The report shared that climate change adaptation should complement mitigation efforts.
 Adaptation is the approach that focuses on alleviating current problems brought about by global warming and climate change.
 It is the attempt to live with the changes in the environment and the economy that global warming has generated and will continue to generate.
 In short, it involves taking action to deal with the problems brought about by global warming and climate change.
 Examples include building better flood defences and avoiding the building of residential areas near low-lying, flood-prone areas.
 In cities with a proven vulnerability to climate change, investment is likely to require the strengthening of urban infrastructure, including storm drain systems, water supply and treatment plants, and protection or relocation of solid waste management and power generation facilities.

 Coastal regions are likely to need large investment in physical infrastructure projects, specifically projects related to the effects of rising sea levels.
 Projects such as the construction of protective barriers against rising sea levels, the building of dams to retain and manage water, the redesign and development of port facilities and the improvement of the defence systems at coastal areas should be carried out.

 Federal, state and territory policy makers have supported a National Biodiversity and Climate Change Action Plan that works to adapt to the impacts of climatic change and manage the effects on wildlife.